Skip to main content

 Mains Short Answer

-R&D funding mechanisms for emerging technologies
+R&D financing mechanisms for deep‑tech

 5 marks